 Posted by Matt Scaysbrook on Friday 12th February 2021

-Matt manages our growing volunteer network, and leads on reaching older south Londoners - introducing them to South London Cares and our programmes.
-Previously Matt worked as a Personal Trainer in various parts of London, and before that was an officer with the Metropolitan Police.
+Matt manages our growing volunteer network and leads on reaching older south Londoners - introducing them to South London Cares and our programmes.